fortify/gha-export-vulnerabilities/README.md

 | SSC    | Self-hosted   | May need to allow network access from the self-hosted runner to SSC if in different network segments |

 ### Java
 This GitHub Action requires Java to be installed on the GitHub Runner.
 At the time of writing, all GitHub-hosted runners provide one or more Java installations, but FortifyVulnerabilityExporter may not have been tested with the Java versions provided by a specific runner.
 If you want to run this action on a GitHub Runner that does not have Java installed, or if you want to use a specific Java version for running FortifyVulnerabilityExporter, you can use the [setup-java](https://github.com/actions/setup-java) action before using the `gha-export-vulnerabilities` action.
+Alternatively you can use the [FortifyVulnerabilityExporter Docker image](#docker-based-alternative) in your workflows, as this does not require an appropriate Java version to be installed on the GitHub Runner.

 ## Usage